KyleNAK/KyleNAK.github.io/essays/passing-the-torch.md

 ## Deciding Our Fate

 So why do we use design patterns?
+To put it simply, it simplifies our work.
+Why take the hard and difficult road when there's an easy and simplified one paved for us?
+Using design patterns can enable us to find better solutions that the ones we were using.
+Once those solutions are found, we can share it so that the knowledge is passed on to others like a torch.